Grace Hanagan: Later life

-Following the death of her parents, Grace lived with her grandparents, uncle, and aunt; her uncle became her legal guardian.
+Following the death of her parents, Grace lived with her grandparents, uncle, and aunt; her uncle, John William Hanagan became her legal guardian.
 She eventually went on to live in Niagara Falls, Ontario, working for the Salvation Army.
 Every year on the anniversary of the sinking she went to Toronto to place a wreath at a cemetery monument honoring the Empress victims.
 She had a photo of her taken in 1934 with nine other Salvation Army members that survived the sinking: Thomas and Margaret Greenaway, David MacAmmond, Ernest Green, Rufus Spooner, Alfred Keith, Mary Atwell, and Frank and Henrietta Brooks.
 When she grew older she married Maurice Martyn, with whom she had one son, Gordon, who became a doctor, and settled in St. Catharines.
 In 1992, she was reported to be in the Toronto area, and attending Highland Road Baptist Church.
 Years later she still had nightmares over the tragedy, and claimed that the sound of water running in the bathtub would cause terrible shivers and recall the panic of going down in the water.
 She didn’t talk about the disaster unless somebody brought up the subject.

 At the age of 78, Martyn reached out to other survivors from the sinking, including Ron Fergusin, the wireless operator of the Empress of Ireland.
 She got in touch with him on Christmas in 1985 when he was living in or near Chelmsford, England, at 91 years old.
 Martyn also kept contact with other survivors and Salvation Army members.
 She remained connected to the Empress of Ireland throughout her life, but was not portrayed as a celebrity, "Nor would I want to be," she said.